acerbilab/ibs/README.md

 IBS is a technique to obtain unbiased, efficient estimates of the log-likelihood of a model by simulation. [[1](#references)]

-The typical scenario is the case in which you have an *implicit* model from which you can randomly draw synthetic observations (for a given parameter vector), but cannot evaluate the log-likelihood analytically or numerically.
-In other words, IBS affords likelihood-based inference for likelihood-free models.
+The typical scenario is the case in which you have a *simulator*, that is a model from which you can randomly draw synthetic observations (for a given parameter vector), but cannot evaluate the log-likelihood analytically or numerically.
+In other words, IBS affords likelihood-based inference for models without explicit likelihood functions (also known as implicit models).

+IBS will be commonly used as a part of an algorithm for maximum-likelihood estimation or Bayesian inference.

+- For maximum-likelihood (or maximum-a-posteriori) estimation, we recommend to use IBS combined with [Bayesian Adaptive Direct Search (BADS)](https://github.com/lacerbi/bads).
+- For Bayesian inference of posterior distributions and model evidence, we recommend to use IBS with [Variational Bayesian Monte Carlo (VBMC)](https://github.com/lacerbi/vbmc).

 ## Code

 This repository stores basic and advanced implementations and example usages of IBS in various programming languages for users of the method.
-At the moment, we have a MATLAB implementation and we plan to shortly include other ones (e.g., Python).
+At the moment, we have a MATLAB implementation and we plan to include other ones (e.g., Python).

 - Go to the [MATLAB code page](https://github.com/lacerbi/ibs/tree/master/matlab).